Adjective-Object/blog/posts/2019-03-28-Check-out-notion-log-exec.md

 tags: meta, notion
 ---

-I'm continuing to build out little notion-related tools while automating publishing this blog.
+I'm continuing to build out little notion-related tools while automating the publishing of this blog.